ff13dfly/world/engine/src/septopus/README.md

 * VBW ( Virtual Block World ) is totally on chain, even the application itself.

 * VBW is a multi chain Dapp.
+Roguelike world.

 ## Basic